Possible Bearish Inside Day Candle Pattern Detected for Citizens Financi (NYSE:CFG) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Citizens Financi (NYSE:CFG)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Citizens Financi (NYSE:CFG) based on the price action in the company's shares.
-Today's price range of $19.31 and $19.65 is within yesterday's high and low of the day.
+Yesterday's price range of $19.25 and $19.94 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Citizens Financi may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Citizens Financial Group, Inc. provides a full range of commercial banking services for retail and Institutional customers.
 The Bank offers consumer loans, commercial loans, mortgage loans, deposit products, internet banking, and trust services.